antarctica/lantern/docs/stores.md

 `GitLabStore` instances are initially empty.
 Use `store.populate()` to load Records from the remote repository via the [Local Cache](#gitlab-local-cache).
 By default, all records are selected.
 Alternatively, records can be filtered to:

-- only include specific file identifiers (and optionally records related to these selections)
+- only include specific file identifiers (plus records related to these selections, and their related records)
 - exclude specific file identifiers

 These options cannot be used together.
 Including related records is needed to build collections or physical maps.